 Note: Rinse the lentils to reduce sodium.
 1 can is a double recipe.

-Elaine McCarthy is the Co-ordinator of the PC Cooking School at the Great Canadian Superstore at Lansdowne Place in Peterborough.
+Elaine McCarthy is the Co-ordinator of the PC Cooking School, located upstairs at the Great Canadian Superstore at Lansdowne Place in Peterborough.

 Elaine has been cooking professionally for over 20 years and running the cooking school for five years.
 A mother of two girls, she has a passion for healthy eating and for teaching children about the importance of the food that we consume.